William Brown (baseball)

-William M. Brown (1866 – December 20, 1897), nicknamed "Big Bill", was an American Major League Baseball player who played infielder from -.
+William M. Brown (1866 – December 20, 1897), nicknamed "Big Bill", was an American Major League Baseball player who played infield from -.
 He played for the New York Giants, New York Giants (PL), Philadelphia Phillies, Baltimore Orioles, and Louisville Colonels.

 In 1895, Brown developed a problem with his lungs.
 He travelled to Hawaii, southern California, and Arizona in an effort to find a climate that would be more beneficial for his health, but his efforts were unsuccessful, and he died as a result of his condition at home in San Francisco in 1897.